- Title:

 - Work with management, the Board, service users, members and external stakeholders to identify and set research priorities for EI’s investments that reflect the needs of people with epilepsy and their families.

-- Coordinate and support EI’s research governance structures including the Board’s Research sub-committee and the research review panel.
+- Coordinate and support EI’s research governance structures including the Board’s Research sub-committee and the Research Review Panel.
 Attend meetings as required.

 - Prepare reports and updates on EI’s research activities for the Board and the annual report.

-Grant Applications and Assessment Process
+Grant Applications and Assessment Process:

 - Co-ordinate all aspects of EI’s calls for research funding applications including through the HRB-HRCI Joint Funding Scheme and the Research Ireland Enterprise Partnership Scheme.